To understand this anomaly, we’ll need to review a few grammar points. Bear with me and you’ll come to a sparkling revelation by the end of the post.

-An adjective is a word or phrase that describes a noun, e.g., small, red, or state-of-the-art.
+An adjective is a word or phrase that describes a noun, e.g., small, red, or awesome.
 When using multiple adjectives in a sentence, there are two orders: coordinate and cumulative adjectives.

 Coordinate adjectives are in the same category and require a comma between each one: